chikara-chan/react-isomorphic-boilerplate/README.md

 ## Introduction

 This repository is an universal React isomorphic boilerplate for developer to quickly build a super fast and powerfull web app that can be rendered both on the client and on the server using the most cutting-edge technology.
 Compared to others, this boilerplate has more pithily and more elegant configuration file divided by environment variables, one for development, one for production.
-In addition, the directory structure is organized corresponding to MVC principle aim at bring developer the best developing experience.
+In addition, the directory structure is organized corresponding to mvc principle aim at bring developer the best developing experience.

 ## Technology Stack